guidogg13/Eisi/README.md

 - Advanced users are welcome to test, modify, and improve the project — every contribution helps Eisi grow.
 - It is highly recommended to download the project, open it in an editor, and install the required libraries.

+- I recommend checking out my new browser — right now it’s only available for macOS, but versions for Windows and Linux are coming soon.
+And very soon my videogame will be released as well, so once it’s out I definitely suggest giving it a look.

 ---

 ## 📄 License